 There are a variety of housing options for gestation depending on the requirements of the producer.
 Feeding, watering, and environmental needs must be taken into consideration along with space requirements.
-Common US swine industry practice is to house gilts and sows in individual stalls.
+Common U.S. swine industry practice is to house gilts and sows in individual stalls.
 This method allows inspection of the pigs in order to ensure proper feed intake and reduce physical aggression among females.
 Some producers choose to house gestating sows in groups.
 This practice can be more difficult, especially for larger operations; however, there is an increasing demand for this type of gestation housing.
-Gestation facilities that utilize stalls are most efficient and allow 16 ft (1.5 m) per gilt and 20 ft (1.9 m) per sow.
-Converting the same facility to group housing decreases the amount of swine that can be housed by 5-20% (Purdue Extension.
-2008).
-The use of hoop barns for gestation requires a minimum of 24 ft (2.25 m) of bedded area per sow.
-Figure 1.10 shows the average surface area needed per pig by phases of production.
-All values are for group housing, except sows, which are housed individually.
+Gestation facilities that utilize stalls are most efficient and allow 16 ft2 (1.5 m2) per gilt and 20 ft2 (1.9 m2) per sow.
+Converting the same facility to group housing decreases the amount of swine that can be housed by 5-20% (Purdue, 2008).
+The use of hoop barns for gestation requires a minimum of 24 ft2 (2.25 m2) of bedded area per sow.